Sri Venkataramana Temple, Karkala: History and origin

 This ancient temple of Karkala, Karnataka, India was built by Goud Saraswat Brahmins of Karkala.
 They migrated from Goa after the Portuguese invaded it.
-They could not suffer their tortures.
-So they migrated to places like Karnataka and Kerala, where they brought all their household items.
+Since they could not suffer their tortures, they migrated to places like Karnataka and Kerala, where they brought all their household items.

 Original installation

-This temple has a history dating from about the 14th century when the Jain Bhairarasa Odeyars ruled Karkala and surrounding places.
+This temple has a history dating from about the 15th century when the Jain Bhairarasa Odeyars ruled Karkala and surrounding places.
 The Gaud Saraswat Brahmins were given land by the Jain Odeyars so that these people can lead a happy life.
 They also gave them lands for agriculture as these Brahmins had it as an occupation.
-The priests of this community namely Joishys, Puraniks and Tantris were the main people who had an existence from the 14th century.
-The exact date of installation of this temple is still unknown as during that time there were no written materials or documents.
+The priests of this community namely; Joishys, Puraniks and Tantris were the main people existed in the 15th century.
+The exact date of the installation of this temple is still unknown as during that time, there were no written materials or documents.

 Installation ceremony and its history

 The main attraction of this temple was its installation ceremony.
-The Gaud Saraswat Brahmins (GSBs) came to Karnataka in search of place food and shelter.
+The Gaud Saraswat Brahmins (GSBs) came to Karnataka in search of food and shelter.
 They paid a visit to all the places along the coastline.
 Some of them settled in Karwar, Ankola, Kumta, Bhatkal, Shirali and so on.
-Few of them went to Kerala side and settled in Ernakulam, Cochin, Manjeshwar etc. Rest of the others went to Udupi and Dakshina Kannada (which was previously under Mysore State).
-These GSBs came and settled in Pandya Nagari of Jains between 1400 AD and 1450 AD (now been called as Karkala).
-They brought with them all their articles and household items which included idol of Lord Venkataramana.
+A few of them went to Kerala and settled in Ernakulam, Cochin, Manjeshwar etc. The rest went to Udupi and Dakshina Kannada (which was previously under Mysore State).
+These GSBs came and settled in Pandya Nagari of Jains between 1530 AD and 1550 AD (now called Karkala).
+They brought with them, all of their articles and household items which included the idol of Lord Venkataramana.
 The first GSB to enter Karkala was Soire Prabhu whose great grandson is K. Ramesh Prabhu the present trustee of the temple.
-They are also called as the first Mokteswar of Karkala Padu Tirupathi Temple.
+They are also called the first Mokteswar of Karkala Padu Tirupathi Temple.
 One more family who migrated from Goa along with Prabhu's were the Soma Sharmas.
 He was a priest in Tirupathi Temple.
-Prabhus started their life in Karkala as usual how they used to live in Goa with all the rites and rituals.
+Prabhus started their lives in Karkala how they used to live in Goa with all the rites and rituals.
 Their priests joined them.